datamate-rethink-it/cli-autosync/README.md

 I am quite sure that this is not the desired behaviour.
 I already created a ticket at the seafile forum.
 <a href="https://forum.seafile.com/t/seaf-cli-does-sticks-at-waiting-for-sync/9066">https://forum.seafile.com/t/seaf-cli-does-sticks-at-waiting-for-sync/9066</a>

+## Appendix 3: Syncintervall und Cronjob schedule

+The cronjob is executed all 30 minutes and will update the status html page and will add or remove synchronisations.
+This cronjob time schedule can be changed to any other value.

+The parameter *syncintervall* is a seafile-cli parameter and is stored directly to the seaf-cli sqlite database.
+A syncintervall of 60 means that every 60 seconds the seaf-cli checks the external storage for file changes.
+This fixed setting of regular checks is necessary because otherwise the seafile-cli will not get to know any file changes on the external storage.
+This parameter can only be changed with sqlite3.